laravel/docs/queues.md

 <a name="inspecting-batches"></a>
 ### Inspecting Batches

-The `Illuminate\Bus\Batch` method that is provided to batch completion callbacks has a variety of properties and methods to assist you in interacting with and inspecting a given batch of jobs.
+The `Illuminate\Bus\Batch` instance that is provided to batch completion callbacks has a variety of properties and methods to assist you in interacting with and inspecting a given batch of jobs:

     // The UUID of the batch...
     $batch->id;